beeware/beeware/docs/tutorial/tutorial-3.rst

       ...
       [helloworld] Created Hello_World-0.0.1.msi.

-    Once this step completes, the `window` folder will contain a file named ``Hello_World-0.0.1.msi``.
+    Once this step completes, the ``windows`` folder will contain a file named ``Hello_World-0.0.1.msi``.
 If you double click on this installer, you should go through a familiar Windows installation process.
 Once this installation completes, there will be a "Hello World" entry in your start